Deamoner/modme/README.md

 ## License and Usage :

 This project is completely open-source and free-to-use.
-But you will need to mention about its great, super awesome author XD (JK, use it anywhere you want, I really don't care.)
-PS, Happy Coding!
+But you will need to mention about its great, super awesome author Deamoner -  PS, Happy Coding!